Why walking alone isn't enough to prevent heart disease and what you need to do instead

 • Try doing a combination of low and moderate-intensity exercise.

-• Measure intensity using the talk test.
+• Measure the intensity using the talk test.

 Time: